opencv/opencv_attic/android/service/doc/OpenCVEngineInterface.rst

     :synopsis: Defines OpenCV Engine interface for Android.
 ..
 Class:: OpenCVEngineInterface

 OpenCVEngineInterface class provides Java interface to OpenCV Engine Service.
-Is synchronious with native OpenCVEngine class.
+Is synchronious with native OpenCVEngine class

+.. note:: Do not use this class directly.
+Use OpenCVLoader instead!

 int getEngineVersion()
 ----------------------